Correctional Facility | Parole Board Hearing (Case #3)

 Presented by: Kelly A. Watt, PhD, Stephen D. Hart, PhD, and Brianne Layden, PhD

-This on-demand professional training program on the HCR-20 V3 Practice Cases is presented by Stephen Hart, PhD, Kelly Watt, PhD, and Brianne Layden, PhD. in partnership with Protect International Risk and Safety Services.
+This on-demand professional training program on the HCR-20 V3 Practice Case Series on the topic of Correctional Facility | Parole Board Hearing is presented by Stephen Hart, PhD, Kelly Watt, PhD, and Brianne Layden, PhD., in partnership with Protect International Risk and Safety Services.

 is on-demand professional training program focuses on using the Historical-Clinical-Risk-Management-20 Version 3 (HCR-20 V3) to assess and manage violence risk.
 Each of the practice cases is derived from real, sanitized cases across correctional and forensic psychiatric settings.
 Participants will sharpen and maintain their skills in administering the HCR-20 V3.
 This program includes an overview of the HCR-20 V3, a self-directed case review, completion of the HCR-20 V3 worksheet, and a case review/discussion.